 In fact, a chimney in disrepair can easily become a fire hazard and catalyst for the spread of poisonous carbon monoxide gas in your home.
 Another matter worth considering is that chimney malfunction can lead to higher energy costs.
-In short, inconspicuous as they may be, chimneys are worth a second thought!
+In short, inconspicuous as they may be, chimneys are worth a second thought and proper chimney inspections can significantly reduce these risks.

 Why Is It Important to Maintain My Chimney?